WebberZone/knowledgebase/README.md

 __Plugin page:__ [Knowledge Base](https://webberzone.com/plugins/knowledgebase/) | [WordPress.org Plugin page](https://wordpress.org/plugins/knowledgebase/)

-Fastest way to create a highly-flexible multi-product knowledge base on you WordPress site.
+Effortlessly build a comprehensive knowledge base for unlimited products on your WordPress site and elevate your customer support experience.

 ## Description

-[Knowledge Base](https://webberzone.com/plugins/knowledgebase/) is an easy to use WordPress plugin that allows you to create a knowledge base / FAQ section on your WordPress blog.
+[Knowledge Base](https://webberzone.com/plugins/knowledgebase/) is an easy-to-use WordPress plugin that allows you to create a knowledge base / FAQ section on your site.

-This is perfect if you have single or multiple products and want a single knowledge base with little effort.
+You can use it to create a single or multi-product knowledge base with little effort.

-The plugin was born after I tried several free plugins and themes out there and that couldn't fit my purpose.
+The plugin was born after I tried several free plugins and themes that didn't fit my purpose.
 It's designed to be very easy to install and use out of the box.

-You can view a [live demo of my own knowledge base](https://webberzone.com/support/knowledgebase/).
+You can view a [live demo of my knowledge base](https://webberzone.com/support/knowledgebase/).

 ### Terminology

 * __Articles__: A custom post type `wz_knowledgebase` is used to store all the knowledge base articles
 * __Sections__: A custom taxonomy ( `kbcategory` ) used to create the knowledge base.
-You will need *at least one category* in order to display the knowledge base.
-These categories can be added under *Knowledge Base > Sections*
+You will need *at least one category* to display the knowledge base.
+Add these categories under *Knowledge Base > Sections*
 * __Tags__: Additionally you can use tags ( `kbtags` ) can also be used for each knowledge base article.

 ### Main features

 * Supports unlimited knowledge bases using different sections with unlimited nested levels
-* Inbuilt styles that display the knowledge beautifully and are fully responsive - Uses the [Responsive Grid System](http://www.responsivegridsystem.com/)
+* Inbuilt styles that display the Knowledge Base beautifully and are fully responsive - Uses the [Responsive Grid System](http://www.responsivegridsystem.com/)
-* Customizable permalinks: Archives are enabled so your knowledge base can be viewed at `/knowledgebase/` automatically on activation.
-You can change this in the Settings page
+* Customizable permalinks: Archives are enabled so your knowledge base can be viewed automatically at `/knowledgebase/` upon activation.
+You can change this on the Settings page
-* Shortcode: `[knowledgebase]` will allow you to display the knowledge base on any page of your choosing.
+* Shortcode: `[knowledgebase]` will allow you to display the knowledge base on any page you choose.
 For other shortcodes, check the FAQ
 * Gutenberg block: You can display the knowledge base using a block.
 Find it by typing `kb` or `knowledge base` when adding a new block
 * Breadcrumbs: Default templates include breadcrumbs.
-Alternatively, use functions or shortcode to display this where you want
+Alternatively, use the function or shortcode to display this where you want
 * Widgets: WZKB Articles, WZKB Sections and WZKB Breadcrumbs
 * Inbuilt cache to speed up the display of your knowledge base articles